Bchass/Pathfinding/path-app/README.md

+- A basic visualization of Dijkstra’s algorithm
+  - Other algorithms like A* will be added in the future

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts